-The presentation of all documents and forms can be done in a personal way (at any point of Attention) or by virtual means through the Virtual Office of Industrial Property (SIPI).
+The presentation of all documents and forms can be done physically (at any point of Attention) or by virtual means through the Virtual Office of Industrial Property (SIPI).

 Documents to submit include:

 - Identification of the owner of the trademark: this can be demonstrated with a Certificate of the Chamber of Commerce.

 - Power of Attorney (POA): if you have chosen to seek legal guidance through this process, you must show identification and authentication of your legal representative.
 Authentication can be achieved through a Colombian notary, and if the POA is a foreigner, this must be apostilled.

 - Completed form containing the category of the products/services according to Nice Classification.
 If required, you must present the image, letters or sound you wish to trademark.

 The process must be monitored periodically, either through your account created on the SIC website or personally at the office’s locations.
 Take into account the legal deadlines of the procedure so you understand your obligations to respond in time and through proper procedure.

 Your brand is the image that distinguishes your products and services from any other.
 You must direct your market on how you wish to be perceived, by using specific words, images, form, and sounds.

 You can protect your brand, as well as the core goods and services valuable to your business.
 Doing so ensures your business stays unique and well-covered from potential piracy.